Fabio-GitHub25/discord_twitter_image_uploader/README.md

     If it contains a Twitter link it will be retweeted automatically.

     If the message contains an image, the image is downloaded from Discord and uploaded to Twitter.
-After that, the bot DMs the user that his/her picture has been uploaded to Twitter.
+After that, the bot sends a DM to the user that their image has been uploaded to Twitter.

-    In addition, an entry is made in the logs to ensure the possible later deletion of a tweet
+    In addition, an entry is made in the logs to ensure any possible future deletion of a tweet.

 2. __Message reaction add [event](https://discord.js.org/#/docs/main/stable/class/Client?scrollTo=e-messageReactionAdd):__

-    When a new reaction to an already posted image is added in Discord, the script checks if the user who add the reaction is the author of the message or an explicit authorized user (AUTHORIZED_DISCORD_USER_IDS) __AND__ the reaction is a trash can (🗑️)
+    When a new reaction to an already posted image is added in Discord, the script checks if the user adding the reaction is the author of the message or an explicit authorized user (AUTHORIZED_DISCORD_USER_IDS) __AND__ the reaction is a trash can (🗑️).

     If everything is correct, the image and the message will be deleted from Discord and Twitter.

 __"logs"__ folder contains
-- "alreadyReceivedInfoMessageUserIds.json" - list of user ids which already get the DM from the bot that his/her picture has been uploaded to Twitter
+- "alreadyReceivedInfoMessageUserIds.json" - list of user ids that have already received a DM from the bot that their image has been uploaded to Twitter
 - "twitterDiscordMessagesLog.json" - mapping of uploaded images on Twitter (Discord author id, Discord message id, Tweet id)